 IT HELPS ME MAKE WHAT I ALREADY HAVE, BETTER.

 Pinterest helped me to appreciate the items I already had by showing me how to style it better.
 Like the couch that was old and didn’t quite fit my style is now a loved piece in my living room.
 Pinterest taught me the power of accessorizing and how little things can really make a big difference.
-Rather than buy a whole new couch, you can get a simple little throw blanket or pillow to add the character you want.
-An added bonus is when you find a pillow or blanket you already have!
-Minimalism doesn’t mean keeping eyesores.
-Pinterest has helped me to see that sometimes it’s only an eyesore because the surrounding environment isn’t what you want it to be.
+Rather than buy a whole new couch, you can get a simple throw blanket or pillow to add the character you want. - an added bonus is when you find a pillow or blanket you already have!
+Minimalism doesn’t mean keeping eyesores or things that bring you down no matter what you do.
+But Pinterest has helped me to see that sometimes it’s only an eyesore because the surrounding environment isn’t what you want it to be.

 IT HELPS ME SEE WHAT I REALLY WANT.

 My minimalism is really about clearing the clutter so I can achieve my goals and work towards creating the life I want.
 Not by measuring my success with the stuff I’ve acquired, but in how I feel throughout my days.
-Pinterest is helpful because it shows me what I want.
+Pinterest is helpful because it can show me what I like without adding unnecessary clutter to my space.
 It is an ever changing mood bored full of all the things I want my life to be.

 What are some ways you like to use Pinterest?
 Do you have other sources to help your minimalism?
-I’d love to know!
+I’d love to know in the comments!